convexengineering/gpkit/docs/source/debugging.rst

 In some cases a model will not solve because the optimal value of one or more variables is 0 or infinity (negative or positive infinity in logspace).
 Such a problem is `dual infeasible` because the GP's dual problem, which determines the optimal values of the sensitivites, does not have any feasible solution.
 If the solver can prove that the dual is infeasible, it will return a dual infeasibility certificate.
 Otherwise, it may finish with a solution status of ``unknown``.

 ``gpkit.constraints.bounded.Bounded`` is a
-simple tool that attempts to detect unbounded variables and get dual infeasible models to solve by adding extremely large upper bounds and extremely small lower bounds to all variables in a ConstraintSet.
+simple tool that can be used to detect unbounded variables and get dual infeasible models to solve by adding extremely large upper bounds and extremely small lower bounds to all variables in a ConstraintSet.

 When a model with a Bounded ConstraintSet is solved, it checks whether any variables slid off to the bounds, notes this in the solution dictionary and prints a warning (if verbosity is greater than 0).